gedrutten/Portfolio/content/3644QCA/Day4.md

     </div>
 </div>

-Exampes of some of the creations on display in the lab.
+Examples of some of the creations on display in the lab.

 <div class="row">
     <div class="6u 12u$(medium)">